leanprover-community/lean4game/doc/update_game.md

 Then, depending on the setup you use, do one of the following:

 * Dev Container: Rebuild the VSCode Devcontainer.
-* Local Setup: run
+* Local Setup: in your game's folder run the following:
   ```
   lake update -R
   lake build
   ```
-  in your game folder.

-  * Additionally, if you have a local copy of the server `lean4game`, you should update this one to the matching version, too:
+  * Additionally, if you have a local copy of the server `lean4game`, you should update this one to the matching version.
+Run the following in the folder `lean4game/`:
     ```
     git fetch
     git checkout {VERSION_TAG}